 According to Migraine.com, more than 38 million Americans suffer from migraines.
 Some studies estimate that 2-3 million of these people experience chronic migraine episodes.

-My headaches took control of my life for years.
-I missed countless days of grade school because my headaches were so brutal that I would vomit during class.
+My migraines took control of my life for years.
+I missed countless days of school because my headaches were so brutal that I would vomit during class.
 I spent hours upon hours on the couch or in bed—ice pack on my head and a belly full of OTC or prescription drugs.

 As I left my teens and entered my early twenties, my migraines became an unstoppable force.
-None of the medications were working; preventative or rescue.
+None of the medications were working; preventative or acute.
 On at least 2 occasions, I lost vision in one of my eyes during a migraine attack.

 An additional challenge of living with this condition is the lack of understanding or acknowledgment from others.
 Chronic daily headache is not seen as a real medical condition by many people I've encountered.
 I have often been accused of "faking it," or using a headache as an excuse to get out of doing something.